atuttle/semaphore/README.md

 > #### ⚠️ UNPROVEN!
 DANGER! ⚠️
 >
-> While semaphore is currently considered **feature-complete** I have not yet put it into production in any of my applications.
-I will remove this warning once I've had success with this tool in production.
+> I've only _just_ put this into production in my company's product.
+So far so good, but it's a sample size of 1 and a test duration measured in days.
+(29 Jul 2021)
 >
 > For what it's worth, we've got good tests and they pass.
 Use at your own risk. 🤷‍♂️